 Paying for university can seem daunting, luckily funding is available and you only start paying it back once you earn over £25,000.

 As a quick recap, there are two types of loan that you'll probably apply for: tuition fees and maintenance loans.
 If you haven’t already looked at how to pay for uni from week 10 it’d be worth spending five minutes going over it as we talk about what fees and costs are associated with university, as well as the funding and loans that are available.
 If you're still slightly confused, Money Saving Expert has a very comprehensive article busting any myths on fees and loans.
 Find the article in our useful links section.

-Applying for student finance is quite simple, however the process itself is rather slow.
-You don't need offers to apply for finance so there's nothing stopping you from applying right now!
+Applying for student finance is quite simple, however the process itself is rather slow it can take up to six weeks to process your applications so make sure you apply as early as possible.
+You don't need offers to apply for finance and you can amend or cancel your application if needed.